Nessaek/spring-mail-app/README.md

 # spring-mail-app

-Java Spring application to send and receive gmail emails through SMTP Server.
+Java Spring application with Lombok.
+Send and receive gmail emails through SMTP Server.
 Will work for other email systems with minor adjustments.

 ## Configuration